mm-zzg/vchub-en-v50/docs/management-platform/alarming/alarm-group.md

 #### Add

-1. In the “Alarming” -> “Alarm Groups” page, click the “Add” button to create a new alarm group.
+1. In the "Alarming" -> "Alarm Groups" page, click the "Add" button to create a new alarm group.
     ![alt text](12.png)
-2. In the pop-up window, set the alarm group’s name, and click the “Add” button to add tags to the alarm group.
+2. In the pop-up window, set the alarm group’s name, and click the "Add" button to add tags to the alarm group.
     ![alt text](13.png)

     | **Name**    | **Description** |